Manchester United F.C. Under-21s and Academy

 Manchester United Football Club Under-21s is the most senior of Manchester United's youth teams and the club's former reserve team.
 They play in the Premier League 2, the highest tier of the Professional Development League.
 The team is effectively Manchester United's second-string side, but is limited to five outfield players and one goalkeeper over the age of 21 per game following the introduction of new regulations from the 2022–23 season, a change from three outfield players over age 23 introduced in 2016–17.
 The age limit previously was again 21, from 2012–13.
-The team's current manager is Darren Fletcher, who took over from Travis Binnion in 2025.
+The team's current manager is Adam Lawrence, who took over from Travis Binnion in 2026.

 They were champions of the former Premier Reserve League five times (in 2002, 2005, 2006, 2010 and 2012) between its introduction in 1999 and its dissolution in 2012.
 The team also won the 2012–13 Professional U21 Development League 1 in its inaugural season, and again in 2015 and 2016.
 The team also participates in the regional Manchester Senior Cup and the Lancashire Senior Cup.
 From the 2019–20 edition, they also participate in the nationwide EFL Trophy along with senior teams from levels 3 and 4 of the English football league system, as teams from levels 1 and 2 are restricted to players aged 21 and under.

 From November 2008 to August 2013, the team played its home matches at Moss Lane in Altrincham, the home of Altrincham For the 2013–14 Under-21 Premier League season, the team has played the majority of its home matches at Salford City Stadium in Barton-upon-Irwell.
 Since 2014–15, the team play its home matches at Leigh Sports Village.
 Rules set out by the Premier League state that at least three home league games per season must be played at the club's main stadium, Old Trafford.
 In previous seasons, the team has played at the Victoria Stadium, the home of Northwich Victoria, and Ewen Fields, the home of Hyde United.

 Manchester United also has an Under-18s team that plays in the Premier League Under-18s Group 2 and the FA Youth Cup.
 The under-18s play their home games at the club's Trafford Training Centre in Carrington.